Hoppers of North Carolina:

 Cyrtolobus dixianus Woodruff, 1924 - No Common Name MEMBRACIDAE Members: NC Records Public View

-© Matthew S. Wallace- male
+© Matthew S. Wallace- dark female

 synonym